visgl/deck.gl/docs/api-reference/geo-layers/mvt-layer.md

 `onViewportChange` called when the viewport changes or all tiles in the current viewport have been loaded.

-Remarks

-* It is not recommended to call these function every time `onViewportChange` is executed, instead, use a debounce function.

 Receives arguments:

 * `getRenderedFeatures` (Function)